Skip to Content

 Key takeaways:

-• O(n) init: linear in controller count with stable per‑controller cost.
+• O(n) init: linear growth with a near-constant per-controller cost through 10,000 controllers.

 • Absolute times are small for long-lived services; still acceptable for serverless at typical sizes.